Who are we?

 Throughout the 1990s the majority of products designed by De Soto have become the original concept and basis for the products developed by competitors today.
-From the transition pack, to the trisuit and tri shorts with thin cycling pads, to tri jerseys with zippers, and run shorts with pockets...even the mesh running cap, were developed first by De Soto.
+From the transition pack, to the trisuit and tri shorts, to tri jerseys with zippers, and run shorts with pockets...even the mesh running cap, were developed first by De Soto.
 De Soto is responsible for the innovation of more product categories in triathlon soft goods than any other brand.

 In 2000, De Soto introduced the T1 Wetsuit, a revolutionary two-piece wetsuit designed not only to keep you warm in cold water, but also to correct your body position making swimming more efficient and faster.
 The two-piece concept allows a customer to buy a separate top and bottom to optimize proper fit.
 It also offers a modular method of purchasing pieces to either accommodate for varying water temperatures or simply to replace or upgrade to a newer model without having to buy a completely new wetsuit.
 Retailers who sell the T1 Wetsuit enjoy the convenience of fitting a wider range of body types without needing to commit to as much inventory as is necessary with one-piece wetsuits.
 The popularity of the T1 has grown progressively and is commonly referred to as the MAC of wetsuits in a PC world of one-piece wetsuits.
 De Soto remains the only company making a production two-piece wetsuit.
-The innovations continue to flow as new products and product improvements are added to the T1 Wetsuit line each season.
+The innovations continue to flow as new products and product improvements are added to the T1 Wetsuit line.